Florence Hutchings

 Florence Hutchings (also Floy or Flora, August 23, 1864 – September 26, 1881) was the daughter of James Mason Hutchings and his wife Elvira.
-She lived a short but colorful life.
+She is the namesake of Yosemite's Mount Florence.

 Her life

 She was born on August 23, 1864, and was the first non-Ahwahnechee born in Yosemite Valley.

-Her birth was in the Hutchings' Upper Hotel, but she grew up in a log cabin built in 1865, on the north side of the Valley.
-She grew up within the sight and sound of Yosemite Falls.
+Her birth occurred in the Hutchings' Upper Hotel, and she grew up in a log cabin built in 1865 on the north side of the Valley near Yosemite Falls.

-She grew to fame due to her tomboy ways, and throughout her short life complained that she had not been born a boy.
-She played with lizards instead of dolls and, when older, rolled her own cigarettes.
+She grew to fame due to her tomboy ways, and often complained that she had not been born a boy.
+She played with lizards instead of dolls and rolled her own cigarettes when she was older.

-She was adventurous, defying the conventions of her time: she rode bareback, alone she camped and hiked, greeting Yosemite visitors in "knee-high boots, trousers, a flowing cape, and a wide-brimmed hat" in an exuberant "Welcome, welcome!"
+She defied many conventions of her time.
+She rode bareback, camped and hiked alone; she greeted Yosemite visitors in "knee-high boots, trousers, a flowing cape, and a wide-brimmed hat" with an exuberant "Welcome, welcome!".

 In front of Yosemite Falls, both Hutching's Cabin and Hutchings Hotel are visible.
 An 1879 map.

 She was quite interested in religion, gladly helping out as a caretaker of the then-new Yosemite Valley Chapel.
 She "swept, dusted, decorated the church with wildflowers, laid out hymn books, and rang the bell to announce services when a minister visited."

 Florence died when guiding a party to Glacier Point, on the Ledge Trail.
 According to one account a large boulder loosed and hit her.
 Her grave is in the Yosemite Cemetery, just east of Yosemite Falls.
 Her grave is "in the grove of noble oaks where Tissiac, Goddess of the Valley, keeps constant watch."
 It is marked "Aug.
 23, 1864.
 Sept.
 26, 1881.
 F. H."